Table of Contents

 then press enter.
 You will then be instructed to create a new wallet or enter a name of an existing wallet that you have previously created.

 When the syncing is done, you’ll see a message that reads “You are now synchronized with the network.
-You may now start electroneum-wallet-cli”.
+You may now start electroneum-wallet-cli.exe”.

-You must have the electroneumd.exe window running in the background for wallet to function.
-If you are using Remote Node method, skip opening electroneumd.exe and repeat step 11a or 11b in “Synchronizing the Blockchain” section.
+- You must have the electroneumd.exe window running in the background for wallet (electroneum-wallet-cli.exe) to function if you’ve synchronized blockchain using the Old-Fashioned method.

-If you synchronized blockchain using the slow method, double-click on electroneum-wallet-cli.exe and follow simple instructions to create a new wallet or enter name of an already created wallet and you will be prompt to enter wallet password.
+If you synchronized blockchain using the Old-Fashioned method, double-click on electroneum-wallet-cli.exe and follow simple instructions to create a new wallet or enter name of an already created wallet and you will be prompt to enter wallet password.
 If you are creating a new wallet for the first time, be sure to write down any secret keys or words given in the same order upon creating new wallet and store them somewhere safe and secure.
 These secret keys and words can be used to recover access to your wallet.
+Continue reading Viewing Your Wallet Balance after you’ve accessed your wallet.

 Viewing Your Wallet Balance